elijahandrews/flake8-blind-except/README.rst

 A flake8 extension that checks for blind ``except:`` statements.

-Using ``except`` without explicitly specifying which exceptions to catch is generally considered back practice.
+Using ``except`` without explicitly specifying which exceptions to catch is generally considered bad practice.

 An example of code that will fail this check is::